-To deliver our aim of supporting Student and Young Adult Mental Health, Fitness & Wellbeing and to reduce the feelings of isolation and loneliness, we need every University and College Leadership Team and every Student Union in the UK to invite and encourage their students, and staff, to take part in the BRIT 2021 Challenge.
+To deliver our aim of supporting Student and Young Adult Mental Health, Fitness & Wellbeing and to reduce the feelings of isolation and loneliness, we need every University and College Leadership Team and every Students' Union in the UK to invite and encourage their students, and staff, to take part in the annual BRIT Challenge.

-The success of The BRIT 2021 Challenge requires a whole university, college and community approach to supporting and improving young adult and student mental health and fitness.
+The success of the annual BRIT Challenge requires a whole university, college and community approach to supporting and improving young adult and student mental health and fitness.

-To invite and encourage their members to champion The British Inspiration Trust’s aims and the BRIT 2021 Challenge, we are delighted to have partnered with Education Governing Bodies who share our vision.
+To invite and encourage their members to champion The British Inspiration Trust’s aims and the annual BRIT Challenge, we are delighted to have partnered with Education Governing Bodies who share our vision.

-The NUS are also partnering with us and will encourage every Student Union to enter teams for our BRIT 2021 Challenge in order to fundraise, maximise student participation and champion both inclusivity and adaptive sport involvement.
+The NUS have also partnered with us to encourage every Students' Union to enter teams in the annual BRIT Challenge in order to fundraise, maximise student participation and champion both inclusivity and adaptive sport involvement.

 Our aim of delivering inspiration to students and young adults at universities and colleges is through the support of British Sporting Icons acting as British Inspiration Trust (BRIT) Ambassadors.

 These inspirational Ambassadors will inform us of which university or college they will visit during the annual BRIT Challenge (every February).
 We will then introduce the Ambassador to the institution’s BRIT Challenge Point of Contact.
 There are approximately 450 universities and colleges in the UK, so partnering with Sporting Governing Bodies will assist in encouraging their current and retired sports personalities to join us.
 We will also ask the institutions themselves to encourage their sporting alumni to take part and consider joining our BRIT Ambassador family.

 We are delighted to have enjoyed special partnerships and relationships with the following organisations who have either championed our work to support young adult mental health or provide expert advice and support;